strubrina/Richtax/README.md

 # Richtax

- Web App (Data enrichment and reconciliation with Wikidata ressources)
+ The Richtax App is a tool that enables you to easily enrich your TEI taxonomies with Linked Open Data references.

+Let your taxonomy terms be compared to Wikidata entries and their descriptions and choose a matching Wikidata item to be linked to your taxonomy entry in an easy-to-handle user interface.
+The application will enrich your taxonomy entries with Wikidata Q Identifiers - unique identifiers that will bring your taxonomy one step closer to being a part of the Semantic Web.

+The Richtax App is written in Python and based on [Flask](https://flask.palletsprojects.com/en/2.2.x/) and [Jinja](https://jinja.palletsprojects.com/en/3.1.x/).
+It can be executed from your terminal and runs on localhost.
+So, you do not have to worry about uploading any of your files to the internet, but you always have them locally on your computer.

+Further information about the app and documentation can be found on the web pages when running the app.

-## Starting the App on your localhost
+## Starting the App

-1. If you do not have Python installed or an earlier version, please download [Python 3.9.11](https://www.python.org/downloads/release/python-3911/) as this is the version the web app was developed with.
+1. If you do not have Python installed, please download [Python 3.9.11](https://www.python.org/downloads/release/python-3911/) or a later version.
+If you are a Python beginner or have downloaded it the first time, don't forget to add the PATH to the environment variables.

-2. Download the code, unzip it and store it on your computer.
+2. Download the Richtax Code from GitHub, unzip it and store it on your computer.

+3. Open your terminal and check if Python was installed properly by entering `python --version` (The version of your Python distribution should be displayed now.)

-3. Open your terminal and navigate to the folder where you have stored the app (for example: C:/Users/alex/Documents/richtax-app)
+4. Navigate to the folder where you have stored the app (for example: C:/Users/alex/Documents/richtax-main)

-4. If you have Python installed and some other versions of the required moduls, I recommend creating a virtual environment.
-Here you can find [instructions](https://towardsdatascience.com/virtual-environments-for-absolute-beginners-what-is-it-and-how-to-create-one-examples-a48da8982d4b) on how to do this.
+5. If you have some other versions of the required moduls from the requirements.txt installed, I recommend creating a virtual environment.
+Here you can find [helpful instructions](https://towardsdatascience.com/virtual-environments-for-absolute-beginners-what-is-it-and-how-to-create-one-examples-a48da8982d4b) on virtual environments.

-5. Then install the required moduls using `pip install -r requirements.txt`
+6. Then (in your venv or just like this) install the required moduls using `pip install -r requirements.txt`

-6. Run the flask app entering `py main.py` into you terminal
+6. Run the flask app with the command `py main.py`

-7. Read the documentation first and have fun trying! :)
+7. Press CTRL and click on the adress of localhost: http://127.0.0.1:8080

+8. Your browser should open the application now - please refer to the documentation in the Richtax app to learn more about the workflow.

+9. Have fun using Richtax :)